alex-ortan/dotfiles/README.md

 etc
 ```

 ## Vim

-Install vim plugins with minpac by opening a vim editor and execute these commands to add the plugins and then check they're correctly installed.
+Install vim pull --recurse-submodule plugins with minpac by opening a vim editor and execute these commands to add the plugins and then check they're correctly installed.
 These commands are defined in the `vimrc` file.
 ```
 :PackUpdate
 :PackStatus
 ```

 ## WSL